mcpengilly/341-Final/readme.md

 ## Contact Page
 For this page I chose not to include a hero image, instead using a simple background color.
 I kept this page simple, only including a link to email me, and a link to my Instagram account, as those are the two best methods of getting in contact with me.

+## Responsive Design
+In order to make this site responsive and functional on different devices, I resized elements within my nav-bar, my images, and my captions.
+The hardest element to work with was the nav-bar, as it required a change to the font-size, the padding, the width, and the height.
+I utilized media queries to achieve this, and made small changes to each element until they all appeared in the way that I wanted.
+The Photography tab on my nav-bar did not resize its padding properly for reasons that I am unclear on, so I had to manually change its left and right padding in order to make it uniform with the other tabs.
+Unfortunately, I spent too much time focusing on the smallest viewport size, and was unable to make the site work perfectly across all viewports.